 Consists of cash held at deposit institutions and cash equivalents.
 Cash equivalents consist of short-term highly liquid investments with original maturities of three months or less from the date of purchase and consist primarily of money market funds.
-The Company holds cash at deposit institutions in the amount of \$5.0 million and \$4.4 million of which \$492,000 and \$203,000 is denominated in foreign currencies in foreign institutions as of June 30, 2022 and December 31, 2021, the Company held cash equivalents in the amount of \$29.7 million and \$51.1 million, respectively.
+The Company holds cash at deposit institutions in the amount of \$5.0 million and \$4.4 million of which \$492,000 and \$203,000 is denominated in foreign currencies in foreign institutions as of June 30, 2022 and December 31, 2021, respectively.
+As of June 30, 2022 and December 31, 2021, the Company held cash equivalents in the amount of \$29.7 million and \$51.1 million, respectively.